 You need a doctor’s referral.
 In case of a sudden illness, accident, injury, intoxication or life threat you will receive necessary medical benefits without a referral.
 Go to a hospital which has a contract with the NFZ and show your European Health Insurance Card (EHIC) or a replacement certificate.
 When hospitalized, operations, diagnostic tests, and medicines are provided free of charge.

 How do you get transportation to a hospital?

-In case of an accident, injury, childbirth, sudden illness or sudden deterioration of the state of health call an ambulance (dialing 999 or 112) or go directly to a hospital, in particular to an accident and emergency department (SOR).
+In case of an accident, injury, childbirth, sudden illness or sudden deterioration of the state of health, call an ambulance (by dialling 999 or 112) or go directly to a hospital, in particular to an accident and emergency department (SOR).
 Ambulance transport in such cases is free of charge.
 Show your European Health Insurance Card (EHIC) or a replacement certificate.